waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Path West at (9, 7) is blocked by trees.
   - Must use the crossover at Row 30 to switch sides.

-## Route 31 Specifics
+## Route 31
-- Location: North of Route 30.
-Leads to Violet City (West).
+- Connects Route 30 to Violet City.
+Go North through grass to bypass wall.
-- Geography: Vertical wall at x=22 blocks direct Westward travel.
-Must go North through grass.
-- Obstacles: Cooltrainer M patrolling (32,8) to (34,9).
+- Obstacle: Cooltrainer M (32,8).
+Dark Cave entrance at (34, 5).
-- Navigation: Head North to bypass the wall.

 ## Violet City
 - **Locations:** Pokémon Center (31, 25), Earl's Academy (30, 17), Kyle's House (6, 5).